JCKodel/kfx_dependency_injection/README.md

 Since Dart is uncapable of returning unique type names, all methods in `ServiceProvider` accepts a key, which will be used to differentiate types.

 For instance: the `firebase_authentication` package contains an `User` class.
 It's probable that you also have a `User` class in your code, which has nothing to do with that Firebase implementation.
-But Dart will return `User` in both cases when we ask the name of the type.
+The problem is that Dart will return `User` in both cases when we ask the name of the type.
+That's the same reason you have to use the `as`, `hide` and `show` keywords during `import` to avoid class and functions names conflicts.

 So, if you have two classes with the same name and want to register them (since is not possible to register a type more than once), you can differentiate them using the `key` argument: